I’ve taken a long break from writing. Not too surprising, as I typically do when a story doesn’t get the reception I had hoped for it.

 Perhaps more importantly, this is the story I wanted to tell.
 I wanted to tell about the mundane details of the dad’s writing career.
 I wanted to write about the subplot of the roommate.
 I wanted to write a story where there’s a relationship between the brother and sister before they decide to start fucking.
 I only wrote the story because of the elements in it I enjoyed describing.

 So to this commenter – get over yourself.
 You didn’t pay me to write that story.
-You didn’t give me advance to write a particular type of story and I produced something that didn’t meet that agreement.
+You didn’t give me an advance to write a particular type of story and I produced something that didn’t meet that agreement.
 I wrote something that I enjoyed writing and that I’d hope other people would enjoy reading.
 If you can’t accept that stories I write for free aren’t going to meet your exacting standards, then don’t read my stories anymore.